-Time during which there is formal instruction and/or instructor led activities.
-Examples of instructional time are lessons, events, practice, and games.
+- Time during which there is formal instruction and/or instructor led activities.
+Examples of instructional time are lessons, events, practice, and games. - Lifeguard, Assistant Lifeguard and Aquatic Instructor: - Refer to the Qualification section. - Lifejacket: - Canadian-approved lifejackets are designed to turn an unconscious or incapacitated person faceup in the water.

-Lifejacket:

-Canadian-approved lifejackets are designed to turn an unconscious or incapacitated person faceup in the water.
 Lifejackets are available with varying amounts of flotation and turning ability.
-Canadian approved Lifejackets are stamped or labelled indicating that they are approved by Transport Canada, the Canadian Coast Guard or the Department of Fisheries and Oceans.

-• Monitor:

-An individual who assists the Teacher with a group of students, (e.g., Volunteer, Qualified Instructor) and has a responsibility to monitor student behaviors for the duration of the activity.
+Canadian approved Lifejackets are stamped or labelled indicating that they are approved by Transport Canada, the Canadian Coast Guard or the Department of Fisheries and Oceans. - Monitor: - An individual who assists the Teacher with a group of students, (e.g., Volunteer, Qualified Instructor) and has a responsibility to monitor student behaviors for the duration of the activity.